 to enter into contracts on behalf of the Academy Trust.

-95. In the exercise of their powers and functions, the Trustees may consider any advice given by the [Chief Executive Officer]/[Principal] [delete as applicable depending on whether you are a Multi-academy Trust or a single Academy Trust] to the extent he or she is not a Trustee and any other executive officer.
+95. In the exercise of their powers and functions, the Trustees may consider any advice given by the Chief Executive Officer/Principal to the extent he or she is not a Trustee and any other executive officer.

 96. Any bank account in which any money of the Academy Trust is deposited shall be operated by the Trustees in the name of the Academy Trust.
 All cheques and orders for the payment of money from such an account shall be signed by at least two signatories authorised by the Trustees.